+The right lighting is a decorating essential for Mid-Century Modern.
 The focal point of your dining space will almost always be a light fixture, so make sure it's fabulous.
 For a Mid-Century Modern dining room, you'll have hundreds of options for suitable light fixtures.
 This Foucault's Orb Chrome Chandelier has the organic globe shape that works perfectly with this style, and it has a whimsical look that keeps the space feeling fresh and modern.

 LightingUniverse.com: Gallery T40-585 Foucault's Orb Chrome 6 Light ChandelierContinue to 3 of 6 below.